Javeeto7/multiapps/README.md

 # Multiapps for Laravel 5

-Simple Laravel 5 package for handling access to child-applications within a main-application.
+Simple Laravel 5 package for handling access to child-applications (appls) within a main-application.
-Main App
+   Main App. //with 2 child apps
--->App1
+	-->App1.
--->App2
+	-->App2.
 ...
 ## Installation